we3lab/eeco/docs/data_format.rst

 - **weekday_end**: Last weekday on which this charge occurs (0 = Monday to 6 = Sunday).
 - **charge (imperial)**: Cost represented as a float in imperial units.
 I.e., “$/month”, “$/kWh”, “$/kW”, “$/therm”, and “$/therm/hr” for customer charges, electricity energy charges, electric demand charges, natural gas energy charges, and natural gas demand charges, respectively.
 - **charge (metric)**: Cost represented as a float in metric units.
 I.e., “$/month”, “$/kWh”, “$/kW”, “$/m3”, and “$/m3/hr” for customer charges, electricity energy charges, electricity demand charges, natural gas energy charges, and natural gas demand charges, respectively.
 A conversion factor of 2.83168 cubic meters to 1 therm was used.
-- **units**: Units of the charge, e.g. “$/kWh”.
-If units are different between imperial and metric then imperial is listed followed by metric.
+- **units**: Units of the charge, e.g., “$/kWh”.
+If units are different between imperial and metric, then imperial is listed followed by metric.
 E.g., “$/therm or $/m3”.
 - **Notes**: Any comments the authors felt would help explain unintuitive decisions in data collection or formatting.

 Each row in the tariff data corresponds to a different charge.